okiave/100-days-of-code/log.md

 ---

+### Day 19: Enero 19, 🌒

+**__Progress__**: I'm updating my log on my honest thoughts about whether trying to make the tribute page about content perfect and how that's setting me back.

+**__Reflections__**: Another week has come to an end and I can honestly say I'm both proud of my progress and concerned.
+First off, I proud of the fact that I took the time to learn from reading documentation pages.
+That's not my favorite way to learn and it doesn't give me the same dopamine rush as searching and watching a video.
+I'm glad I can articulate that here because it will serve as a reminder that doing what's easy doesn't always make for growth or comprehension.
+Item two that's on my mind is I think my perfectionism is getting in the way of completing this first project which means that I'm holding myself back.
+The perfectionism doesn't have to do with the design but rather the nature of the content.
+I kinda want to make a page that clarifies what Agile is and isn't because I can tell it brings me more value that creating a timeline of Alistair's life.
+At the same though, I really want to move along and get on to the next project.
+The conclusion here is that what I'll do is make a simple bulleted list of what Agile is and is not.

+**__Learned__**:

+1. Mixing learning styles

+    I never realized how the thinking my preffered learning style of audio/visual could be a detrement to this code journey.
+After all, new libraries and frameworks are documented so required readinf is gonna be necessary.

+2. Perfect is unatainable

+    My journey to making the last part of the content page began stagnating because I lost sight of the basic user story.
+I wanted to get more in depth as way to understand how Agile and other methods for productivity work together.
+That's too much.
+I need to keep it simple, and I can always provide links to more in depth reading.

+**__Tweaks__**:

+* Less youtube learning more documentaiton exploring

+2.

+[//]: # ---

 ### Day 17: Enero 17, Wednesday 🌚

 **__Progress__**: Today was monunmental for me.
 I was able to correctly use bootstraps' gird and layout system.
 I know have a responsive tribute page with both paralax and the hero image I wanted.